202C-Pilot/202C-Master-Course/week15.md

 * describe the functions of graphics;
 * integrate graphics and text effectively;
 * cite graphics used in technical documents; and
-* choose appropriate graphics for your redesign project.
+* choose appropriate graphics for your Instruction Set project.

 ## By Tuesday Night